marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### summary
 * communication is hard if going fully remote
-* communication between deprtments even harder
+* communication between departments even harder
 * proper choice of tools can remove a lot of friction